The relationship of arithmetic to geometry

 is that number which when multiplied by itself -- when squared -- is 2.
 "Square root of 2" is its name.
 It is not any whole number, any fraction, any mixed number or any decimal -- it is not any rational number.
 It is a pure creation.

-There is no rational number whose square is 2.
+There is no number of arithmetic -- no rational number -- whose square is 2.

 1.414 × 1.414 = 1.999396.